Erasmus+ Work Placement

 For a student, the Erasmus+ programme offers an opportunity to complete a work placement in an organisation in one of the participating countries.
 All degree students, regardless of their nationality, can take part.
 The length of work placements supported by an Erasmus grant is 3-6 months.
 For more information on the rights and obligations of Erasmus students, please see Erasmus Student Charter, pdf.

 As part of the Erasmus+ work placement programme you will sign a Training Agreement, in which you agree on details such as the timing of the work placement, the tasks, the objectives and the amount of credits.
 Furthermore, the Erasmus coordinator will be your contact person for the duration of the work placement, and you can always contact her if you encounter problematic situations.

-All degree students registered at the University of Tampere can apply for an Erasmus work placement, and the work placement will be included as part of your degree completed at the University of Tampere.
+All degree students registered at Tampere University can apply for an Erasmus work placement, and the work placement will be included as part of your degree completed at Tampere University.
 An Erasmus work placement will, therefore, be shown on your transcript of records.
-Consequently, at the University of Tampere Erasmus work placement grants are not granted to recent graduates.
+Consequently, at Tampere University Erasmus work placement grants are not granted to recent graduates (2018-2019).

 |EU member states||Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Sweden, Slovakia, Slovenia, Spain and the United Kingdom|